keithalewis/papers/arxiv/um.md

 \end{aligned}
 $$
 where we use $\Delta_u\cdot C_u = \Gamma_u\cdot X_u + A_u$ and $(\Delta_u + \Gamma_u)\cdot X_u = V_u$
-in the last two equalities.
+in the last two equalities respectively.
 The second displayed formula above follows by induction.

 Assuming no arbitrage,